cobyeast/coffee_restful/README.md

   source venv/bin/activate
 ```

-Next, install nesseary dependencies found in <code>requirements.txt</code>, and create an <code>.env</code> file with constants for listing PORT=7000 or any desired PORT.
+Next, install all necessary dependencies found in <code>requirements.txt</code>.
+You will also need to create an <code>.env</code> file with constants like variables PORT=7000 or alter 7000 to any desired PORT number, ADMIN=YOURUSERNAME, PASSWORD=YOURPASSWORD, and also inculde your PostgreSQL URI using variable POSTGRESQL_URI=YOURURI.
 To use this API setup, navigate the directory so that it contains the <code>app.py</code> file.
 Once, this has been satisfied run -->>

 ```python
   python app.py
 ```

-This command will start the server on localhost.
+This command will start the server on http://localhost:7000/.